mfpdev/mfp-advanced-adapters-samples/custom-security-checks/ltpa-sample/README.md

 ### Usage
 - Deploy the security check and the resource adapter:
-  - From a terminal window, navigate to the *ltpa-based-sso* project's root folder and run the commands:
+  - From a terminal window, navigate to the */ltpa-based-sso* project's root folder and run the commands:
   ```
   mfpdev adapter build
   mfpdev adapter deploy
   ```
-  - Navigate to *HelloLTPAUserResourceAdapter* and run against the above commands.
+  - Navigate to */HelloLTPAUserResourceAdapter* and run against the above commands.

-  - Your adapters are now deployed.
+  - Your adapters are deployed now.

 - Configure The LTPA SSO Based Security Check:
   - From a terminal window run the following command: